How to Apply for Income Assistance

 How to apply

-You can also visit a Community Services office and call the Intake Program from the office.
+To apply for Income Assistance, call or visit a Community Services office in your area.
 Office hours: Monday to Friday 8:30am to 4:30pm.

-• bank statements for your account
+• bank statements for your accounts

 • your Social Insurance Number (SIN)